amburu4159/UFOs/README.md

 ## Summary - Recommendations

-o   An area for improvement is when it comes to filters.
+1. An area for improvement is when it comes to filters.
 The user needs to know exactly what they're looking for withing the available filters.
-They also need to know how to spell it correctly, otherwise it will not show up. o   One way to improve this design would be to create a dropdown, multi-selectable list that would allow users to click and choose whatever they're looking for. o   Once, data is entered into the search criteria, there is no easy way to clear that input.
+They also need to know how to spell it correctly, otherwise it will not show up.
+2. One way to improve this design would be to create a dropdown, multi-selectable list that would allow users to click and choose whatever they're looking for.
+3. Once, data is entered into the search criteria, there is no easy way to clear that input.
 Another area for improvement would be to create a "Clear Search" button that clears the searches easily